-Gross primary production (GPP) is a measure of CO2 assimilated into vegetation by photosynthesis.
+Gross primary production (GPP) is a measure of CO_2 assimilated into vegetation by photosynthesis.
 This sequestration of carbon plays an important role in the global carbon budget.
 GPP is indicative of vegetation conditions and photosynthetic activity, and is highly coupled to water, light, and soil nutrient availability.
 However, direct, global measures of GPP are not currently possible (Anav et al., 2015) and instead must be estimated by measurements of carbon exchange between the land surface and the atmosphere.

 The global FLUXNET network is a vast organization of eddy covariance towers used to measure trace gas fluxes between the biosphere and atmosphere (Jung et al., 2009; Pastorello et al., 2020).
 Machine learning algorithms are then applied to the energy and gas fluxes, as well as meteorological variables, to estimate fluxes in GPP and Terrestrial Ecosystem Respiration (TER) (Reichstein et al., 2005; Baldocchi, 2008; LASSLOP et al., 2010).
 This network of in situ measurements are then taken and combined with MODIS imagery for quality control and feature selection, then put through several machine learning approaches, and finally combining with seasonal gridded satellite and meteorological observations to generate global carbon and energy flux products, FLUXCOM (Tramontana et al., 2016; Jung et al., 2018).
-This study uses the global GPP product from FLUXCOM to evaluate the performance of vegetation parameters independent from the LAI assimilated by LDAS-Monde.
-FLUXCOM GPP is available globally at 0.5° x 0.5° resolution, and from 1980 to present, however this study only uses data up to 2013 due to lack of data access.
+This study uses the global GPP product

+305 from FLUXCOM to evaluate the performance of vegetation parameters independent from the LAI assimilated by LDAS-Monde.
+FLUXCOM GPP is available globally When this study was performed, the global FLUXCOM GPP data at 0.5°-° x 0.5° resolution, and ° resolution were available from 1980 to present, however this study only uses data up to 2013 due to lack of data access2013.
+It must be noticed that there was a word of caution that interannual variability patterns of FLUXCOM data may not be completely realistic (Jung et al., 2020).

-2.4.3 United States Climate Reference Network
+310 2.4.3 United States Climate Reference Network